 The new solution, expressed in terms of the complex potential, is generated via the Ehlers transformation $E$~\eqref{Ehlers-e}, which gives

-Note that in case we had used the LWP metric defined in~\eqref{LWP-e}, we would had obtained, via the Ehlers transformation acting on the Schwarzschild seed, the Taub--NUT spacetime, as explained in~\cite{ehlers-marcoa}\footnote{Possibly the solution~\eqref{sol-Er} can be obtained from the \emph{electric} version of the LWP metric~\eqref{LWP-e} by using another variant of the Ehlers transformation $\bar{E}$ composed by the conjugation $W$ and the Ehlers trasforamtion $E$ as follows: $ \bar{E} = W \circ E \circ W$.}.
+Note that in case we had used the LWP metric defined in~\eqref{LWP-e}, we would have obtained, via the Ehlers transformation acting on the Schwarzschild seed, the Taub--NUT spacetime, as explained in~\cite{ehlers-marcoa}\footnote{Possibly the solution~\eqref{sol-Er} can be obtained from the \emph{electric} version of the LWP metric~\eqref{LWP-e} by using another variant of the Ehlers transformation $\bar{E}$ composed by the conjugation $W$ and the Ehlers transforamtion $E$ as follows: $\bar{E} = W \circ E \circ W$.}.

 The solution, in metric form, is extracted from the definition of the transformed Ernst potential $\bar{\Er}$.
 Hence, according to $\bar{\Er} = \bar{f} + i \bar{h}$, we find

 $\bar{\omega}$ has to be found from the definition of $\bar{h}$, as in~\eqref{h}.
 At this scope, for sake of completeness, we write down the relevant differential operators in the spherical coordinates